daniel-cintra/tdd-laravel-example/README.md

 ### Map a "domain" to your project

-Now you must map a "domain" (like tdd-laravel.test) to your project folder.
-If you use [Laravel Homestead](https://laravel.com/docs/5.6/homestead) [just follow these steps](https://laravel.com/docs/5.6/homestead#adding-additional-sites).
+Option 1: Now you must map a "domain" (like tdd-laravel.test) to your project folder.
+If you use [Laravel Homestead](https://laravel.com/docs/5.6/homestead) just follow [these steps](https://laravel.com/docs/5.6/homestead#adding-additional-sites).

-From Laravel Docs: "If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the serve Artisan command.
+Option 2: From Laravel Docs: "If you have PHP installed locally and you would like to use PHP's built-in development server to serve your application, you may use the serve Artisan command.
 This command will start a development server at http://localhost:8000":

 Run `php artisan serve` from your project root dir.